You may be entitled to what is called a yellow sticker if you have:

 - If you forget to apply your sticker to your work contact your Hub immediately to advise them of the error.

 Having a yellow sticker means that staff marking your work should follow different guidelines.
-These are:
+For giving feedback, these include:

 - Be as clear as possible in giving feedback.
 For example: